mollyexten/cs50baby/README.md

 # This is CS50 Baby #
-A web application for recording a baby's sleeping habits.
+An application for recording a baby's sleeping habits.
 View a walkthrough [here](https://www.youtube.com/watch?v=yfLQD_pZjPs&t=1s).

 ## Description ##